 When it comes to interior design, you might not think much about toilet selection.
 However, the look you choose can really contribute to the vibe of your bathroom.
-There are two types of toilets that people often wonder about: round toilet vs. elongated toilet, and which one is better?
+People often wonder about two types of toilets: round toilet vs. elongated toilet, and which one is better?

 Need everything for your house?
 Get our New House Checklist.